Newsom signs controversial bill requiring ethnic studies for all CA students to graduate

 CLICK HERE TO GET THE FOX NEWS APP

-The bill was opposed by the Los Angeles Times editorial board which feared it provided too much flexibility to the schools, and thousands in the Southern California Jewish community opposed the bills because they deemed previous versions to be antisemitic.
+The bill was opposed by the Los Angeles Times editorial board, which argued it provided too much flexibility to the schools.
+Thousands in the Southern California Jewish community opposed the bills because they deemed previous versions to be antisemitic.

-Others have accused the bill of opening the door for Critical Race Theory, the controversial curriculum showing up in schools across the country that contends the United States is systemically racist.
+Others have accused the bill of opening the door for critical race theory, the controversial curriculum showing up in schools across the country that contends the United States is systemically racist.